halohalospecial/atom-elmjutsu/README.md

 ![add-import](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/add-import.gif?raw=true)

 ### `Elmjutsu: Toggle Sidekick`
 Shows the type hints and documentation for the symbol at cursor position.
-The size and position of the panel can be modified in the package settings.
+The size, position of the panel, and amount of information to show can be modified in the package settings.

 * Example #1 (default): `Sidekick Position` = "bottom", `Sidekick Size` = 0 (Automatically resizes to fit content.)